jaredhuling/oem/cran-comments.md

-## New Maintainer for 'oem'
+## Patch for 'oem'

-Contributor addition

-Jared Huling will be taking over Bin Dai's role of the maintainer of the oem package.
+Fixed overload ambiguity for floor calls.
+Was told to fix this ASAP

 ## Test environments